rune/rune/docs/src/pages/faq.md

 # Support and Help

-### I Found a Bug or Have Suggestions for a New Feature.
-How Do I Tell You?
+### I Have a Question / Have Suggestions for a New Feature.
+How Do I Reach You?

 We’d love to hear from you!
-Let us know what you think in the `feedback-for-rune` channel on Discord.
+Let us know what you think in the `feedback-for-rune` channel on our [Discord](https://discord.gg/rune-devs).

+You can also always contact us at [devs@rune.ai](mailto:devs@rune.ai).